arthos920/TP-Android/README.md

     attempts: int,
     backoff_base_s: float,
 ) -> Tuple[bool, str, Dict[str, Any]]:
-    """
-    Intelligent retry:
-    - Inject device if schema has it and args doesn't
-    - Inject noParams only if schema expects it
-    - Timeout per call
-    - Retry transient failures with backoff
-    Returns: (ok, output_text, final_args_used)
-    """
     if args is None or not isinstance(args, dict): args = {}

-    # make a copy (avoid mutating plan)
     call_args = dict(args)
     schema = schema_by_name.get(tool, {"type": "object", "properties": {}})

-    # Inject device safely
+    # Inject device if needed/possible
     if device_id and not any(k in call_args for k in DEVICE_KEYS):
         for k in DEVICE_KEYS:
             if schema_allows_key(schema, k):
                 call_args[k] = device_id
                 break
         else:
-            # Most of your mobile tools use "device"
-            # If schema doesn't advertise, still try "device" only if tool is mobile_* and likely needs it.
             if tool.startswith("mobile_") and tool != "mobile_list_available_devices":
                 call_args["device"] = device_id

-    # Inject noParams safely (only if schema includes it OR tool is list_available_devices)
+    # Inject noParams only if schema expects it OR for list_available_devices
     if tool == "mobile_list_available_devices" and "noParams" not in call_args:
         call_args["noParams"] = {}
     elif "noParams" not in call_args and schema_allows_key(schema, "noParams"):